30 years in: Quo vadis generalized uncertainty principle?: Open problems

-Regarding QFTs, up until now, no consensus has been reached on the level of methods or techniques.
-The following approaches have been worked out in the past. \begin{itemize} \item A first ansatz made use of the Bergmann-Fock formalism \cite{Kempf:1994fv,Kempf:1996ss}, while introducing a minimal length as well as a minimal momentum.
-This idea has the added advantage that it circumvents the issue that there are no position and momentum eigenstates in these backgrounds.
-Instead, the theory is defined in a deformed but regular Bargmann-Fock basis. \item The same problem has been tackled in the context of canonical quantization.
-Specifically, using standard techniques related to models with a minimal length, fields are first described in terms of the corresponding modes, thus represented in momentum space \cite{Nouicer:2005dp,Frassino:2011aa,Bosso:2021koi}.
-Again, this avoids the cumbersome use of the quasi-position representation. \item A possible strategy consists in retaining the ordinary form of the position-space field equations while replacing the properly modified operators \cite{Adler:1999js,Nozari:2005ix,Kober:2010sj,Kober:2011dn,Chargui:2010zz,Pedram:2011zz,Moayedi:2011ur,Hassanabadi:2013jga,Moayedi:2013nba,Moayedi:2013nxa,Faizal:2014rwa,Bosso:2020jay}.
+\item A possible strategy consists in retaining the ordinary form of the position-space field equations while replacing the properly modified operators \cite{Adler:1999js,Nozari:2005ix,Quesne:2006is,Kober:2010sj,Chargui:2010zz,Kober:2011dn,Moayedi:2011ur,Pedram:2011zz,Hassanabadi:2013jga,Moayedi:2013nba,Moayedi:2013nxa,Faizal:2014rwa,Bosso:2020jay}.
 However, this approach can at best be perturbatively connected to the GUP.
 Recall that there is no position representation in this context.
 As a result, this produces a higher-derivative theory, often raising the issues that such theories ordinarily present, such as Ostrogradsky instabilities and the presence of ghost fields. \item Alternatively, it is possible to apply an adequate generalization of the Fourier transform \cite{Bosso:2020aqm} from momentum space to the maximal-localization states.
 This ansatz grants a consistent quasi-position representation of the fields and the corresponding equations of motion \cite{Matsuo:2005fb}. \item A further alternative is constituted by a path-integral approach, in which a momentum-space description of the Lagrangian density represents the obvious starting ground \cite{Kempf:1995zn,Matsuo:2005fb,Benzair:2012yna}.
 Once again, since the density is then integrated over all possible values of the momentum, special care must be dedicated to the ultraviolet sector of the model. \item Several authors have instead preferred a completely different approach: that of imposing specific commutation relations between the field operators and their conjugates or between the field operators and their canonical momenta \cite{Kober:2011uj,Husain:2012im}.
 Typically, such modified commutators are inspired by the position-momentum commutators of nonrelativistic quantum mechanics \eqref{DefHeisAlg}, \emph{i.e.}, considering modifications depending on the canonical field momentum.
 However, in this approach, it is not always clear whether a minimal length is present. \end{itemize} Summarizing, there are a number of partially mutually inconsistent approaches towards QFT with a minimal length.
 A comprehensive comparative study of these different ideas, possibly unearthing connections between them, is lacking.
 Therefore, it is difficult to assess the state of the field regarding relativistic extensions.